Jay Landsman (The Wire): Season 2

 Initial suspicions are confirmed when Landsman admits to McNulty it was he who informed Rawls as to where he didn't want to be re-stationed.
 He learned of this while being present when McNulty discussed it early in season one.

-Landsman's squad is altered as Rawls transferred Santangelo and McNulty out of the unit for displeasing him by working with the Barksdale detail, with McNulty going to the Marine unit and Santangelo becoming a beat cop in the Western District.
+Landsman's squad is altered as Rawls transferred Santangelo and McNulty from the unit for displeasing him by working with the Barksdale detail, with McNulty going to the Marine unit and Santangelo becoming a beat cop in the Western District.
 Lester Freamon returns to homicide after a thirteen-year (and four month) absence and joins Landsman's squad.

-When Rawls is forced to take on the multiple homicide case of fourteen unidentified dead women, he entrusts it to Landsman.
+When Rawls is forced to take on the case of fourteen unidentified dead women, he entrusts it to Landsman.
 Landsman gives the case to Freamon and Bunk.
 When his detectives start working with Cedric Daniels on the Sobotka detail, Landsman sees the potential to offload the responsibility of the case but Daniels initially refuses.
 Landsman is responsible for the interrogation of Ziggy Sobotka after he kills George "Double G" Glekas.
 Although Ziggy quickly confesses, Landsman fails to inform Daniels' specialized detail about the murder in time for them to become involved.
 Daniels is irate with Landsman for his lack of forethought when it allows the Greek and his cohorts to dispose of evidence at the Glekas crime scene.

 Season 3

 Landsman is mainly associated with finding the service weapon of Kenneth Dozerman, whose gun was stolen in a failed undercover buy.
 He has Bunk look for the gun, pressuring him intensely until Bunk writes a ten-page report stating how unproductive the investigation has become.
 Bunk tries to blow off the case, believing he has more important priorities, and Landsman appears to give Bunk his blessing to work murders instead.
 Landsman delivers the eulogy at the Detective's Wake held for Ray Cole after his sudden death.

 Landsman later appears following the death of Derrick Waggoner, a black plainclothes officer accidentally killed by Prez, who had mistaken him for a criminal.
-Landsman is personally angry at the death, referring to it as a "clusterfuck" as Waggoner was a 6 1/2-year veteran who was 16th on the current sergeant's list with two commendations while Prez is known for his incompetence and still in the department all due to his father-in-law Stan Valchek, the Southeastern district commander.
+Landsman is personally angry at the death, referring to it as a "clusterfuck" as Waggoner was a 6 1/2-year veteran who was 16th on the current sergeant's list with two commendations while Prez is known for his incompetence and only remains in the department all due to his father-in-law Stan Valchek, the Southeastern district commander.